TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 Tox path and name: `Content\TDToxFiles\UESample07_PulseGenerateRandomPath.tox`

-This example showcase the use of multiple channels of CHOP data with X samples per channel.
+This example showcases the use of multiple channels of CHOP data with X samples per channel.
 X being the value set with the Resolution parameter.
-The channels being outputted are tx, ty, tz.
+The channels output are tx, ty, tz.
 Using the Generate pulse parameter will generate a new data set.
 The change between data sets pre / post pulse is smoothed over 1 second with a filter CHOP.

 ![TOX](ReadmePictures/07_PulseGenerateRandomPath_01.png?raw=true "PulseGenerateRandomPath .tox content.")